 The Nitecore NU32 is a great rechargeable headlamp for the money with easy to use control logic, a battery power indicator, digital lock, and white and red lighting modes.
 It has a high capacity 1800 mAh lithium-ion battery which has the equivalent power of 9AAA batteries, giving you a long burn time, even when using the headlamp on high (190 lumens for 17 hours).
 The lithium-ion rechargeable battery is also good for cold weather use because it won’t freeze.
 The combination of a spotlight and floodlight beams provides maximum versatility for nighttime activities, whether you’re on the move or in camp.
 The NU32 is also available in multiple colored cases and straps, if that kind of thing is important to you.
 Besides the huge battery, I think my favorite feature on this headlamp are the two top control buttons, one for the white light and one for the red.
 They simplify the control logic compared to single button headlamps, while providing excellent tactile and sound feedback each time they’re depressed.

-Disclosure: Nitecore provided the author with a headlamp for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Nitecore provided the author with a headlamp for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches